Blood Tests for Cats

 Blood testing is one of the most simple and frequently utilized forms of diagnostics performed in the veterinary clinic.
 At West Hill Animal Clinic, we have the capability to run blood work in the clinic, although most testing is sent to an outside laboratory.

-Blood testing is used to assess for evidence of many things including: infection, organ dysfunction, viruses, and some cancers.
+Blood testing is used to assess for evidence of many things including infection, organ dysfunction, viruses, and some cancers.
 Blood testing is typically performed in one of two scenarios: 1.
 To diagnose disease in sick animals 2.
 As a form of preventative medicine.
-We routinely run pre-anesthetic blood prior to every surgery to ensure that each patient is a good surgical candidate and we recommend annual blood work in our senior pets as a screen for early disease detection.
+We routinely run pre-anesthetic blood prior to every surgery, to ensure that each patient is a good surgical candidate and we recommend annual blood work in our senior pets, as a screen for early disease detection.
 When taking blood, the animal is restrained and blood is taken from an appropriate vein.
-On average, a maximum of 3 milliliters of blood is required to run most tests.
+On average, a maximum of three millilitres of blood is required to run most tests.

 How long does it take to get a cat’s blood test results?

 Depending on the type of blood panel your veterinarian recommends, it is usually sent off to the laboratory and results are typically received within a few days to a week, some tests may take longer.
 A doctor will typically call you with the results of the blood tests within 24 hours of receiving the results from the laboratory.